 To help guide the way in which each winner is represented, we enlisted the help of two talented local artists, giving encouragement and creative ideas to represent the many achievments of the new Worthies.

 Lizzy is a local artist and has a background in the history of art, visual art and theatre.
-Lizzy facilitated ideas and creation workshops with the Stowe Creative Team volunteers, providing inspiration and guidance.
+Lizzy facilitated ideas and creation workshops with the Stowe Creative Team volunteers.

 Miranda La Mutanta

-Miranda is an artist and community arts facilitator with experience in teaching and practicing a wide range of traditional and digital art forms.
-Miranda supported a number of our community groups with creating their pieces to represent their worthy women.
+Supporting community groups - Miranda is an artist and community arts facilitator with experience in teaching and practicing a wide range of traditional and digital art forms.

 Women of Stowe

 Throughout 2018, we'll be weaving stories of the women of Stowe throughout your visit.
 The gardens were designed to demonstrate male power and influence on politics, but behind the facade lay influences of female vice and virtue, admired members of roaylty and muses.
 Look amongst the gardens and there are females around every corner, in the temples and trails designed by Lord Cobham to enlighten his visitors.